 - This means that the min_cost value needs to be set appropriately low enough and not very high, otherwise many big queries will start going in the system without restriction.

 - Any resource used by a small query does not count against RQ limits.
-For example: active_statements and the memory_limit is not counted against the RQ limit.
+For example, active_statements and the memory_limit are not counted against the RQ limit.

 2. Big Query (Cost of Query > min_cost)